Privacy Policy

 6.1 Service provision and dashboard operation

-We process data to operate the platform, synchronize authorized data, display participant dashboards, and maintain the service.
+We process data to operate the platform, synchronize authorized data, display participant dashboards, maintain participant consent records, and provide support.

-• GDPR Article 6 basis: performance of a contract, or legitimate interests where appropriate
+• Typical basis: consent, performance of a participant relationship, or legitimate interests where appropriate

 6.2 Advisor support and participant guidance

-Where you explicitly consent, we process your wearable data so authorized advisors or staff can review trends and provide wellness guidance.
+Where you explicitly consent, we process your wearable data so authorized advisors, wellness staff, or a Community Church-appointed doctor can review trends and provide limited wellness guidance.

 6.3 Security, fraud prevention, and service integrity

-We process technical and security data to secure the service, investigate incidents, enforce access controls, and maintain availability.
+We process technical and security data to secure the Service, investigate incidents, enforce access controls, maintain availability, and protect participant data.

 6.4 Legal compliance and claims